 Dysautonomia is a dysfunction of the autonomic nervous system, and one of the hundreds of kinds of dysautonomia is Postural Orthostatic Tachycardia Syndrome.
 Postural Orthostatic Tachycardia Syndrome (POTS) is a very complicated autonomic disorder that causes dizziness and fainting spells when a person suddenly changes position, such as when sitting or standing up from lying down or being seated.

-Do you have Postural Orthostatic Tachycardia Syndrome (POTS)?
+Understanding Postural Orthostatic Tachycardia Syndrome (POTS)?

 Our nervous system has many different functions, most of which are on autopilot.
 These include breathing, maintaining a normal body temperature, sweating, and keeping our heart beating.
 Our nervous system also takes care of digesting our food and maintaining normal blood pressure.
 We never have to think about doing these things; our nervous system takes care of them.